Need to go from Point A to Point B?

-How best to go from here to there in Singapore?
+Want to know how best to go from here to there in Singapore?
 Try these top transport tactics and consider your options.

-Singapore’s MRT (Mass Rapid Transit) and LRT (Light Rail Transit) systems are efficient, affordable and air-conditioned ways to travel.
+Singapore’s MRT (Mass Rapid Transit) and LRT (Light Rail Transit) systems are efficient, cost-effective and air-conditioned ways to travel.
 Trains run from around 5:30 a.m. to midnight; longer during festive periods.
 Pick up an EZ-Link stored-value card, which charges you based on distance travelled.
-Fares start at $0.77 for adults and $0.37 for children (0.9 metres or taller) if you take a ride before 7:45 a.m. on weekdays!
+Fares start at $0.33 for adults and is even free for children (0.9 metres or taller) if you take a ride before 7:45 a.m. on weekdays!

-Awesome App: MyTransport.SG (free via Google Play and App Store) helps you locate bus stops or train stations, track arrivals and get updates on service delays.
+Awesome App: MyTransport.SG (free via Google Play and iTunes Store) helps you locate train stations or bus stops, track arrivals and send updates on delays.

-The comprehensive bus network runs from around 5:30 to 12:30 a.m. daily.
-Fares start at less than $1.
-If you’re travelling without an EZ-Link card, prep some change and ask the driver for the fare when you board; make sure to take your ticket.
+The bus network runs from around 5:30 to 12:30 a.m. daily.
+Fares start at less than $1 using an EZ-link stored-value card.
+Prep some change and ask the driver for the fare if you are using cash.
 Tip: Tap out when exiting, or you’ll be charged the maximum fare from where you boarded.

-Awesome App: SG Buses (free via Google Play and App Store) gives up-to-the-minute arrival times and info non bus routes.
+Awesome App: SG Buses (free via Google Play and iTunes Store) gives up-to-date arrival times and info non bus routes.
 It even gives details on seat availability and standing space.

-Taxis in Singapore run by the meter, but the fare can depend upon factors such as peak-hour timings, after-midnight surcharges, etc. Fares for the seven cab operators vary, though there’s no need to tip.
-(Note: You may have to hail a cab or be dropped off at a designated taxi stand, depending on where you are.)
+Taxis in Singapore run by the meter, but the fare can depend upon factors such as after-midnight surcharges, peak-hour timings, etc. While fares for the seven cab operators vary, there’s no need to tip.
+You may have to hail a cab or be dropped off at a designated taxi stand, depending on where you are.
 Tip: Know the postal code of your destination.
 Drivers with GPS can find it immediately.

 Awesome App: Carpooling app RYDE claims to be more eco- and wallet-friendly, which now offers private hire-car services and RydePOOL, a social carpooling option to ferry passengers heading in the same direction.

-Awesome Apps: To easily navigate your way through Singapore’s streets, download Waze (free via Google Play and App Store).
-Aside from maps and directions, it connects to a community of drivers who alert you of roadblocks and accidents if any, while on the go.
-Car Park Rates SG (free via Google Play and App Store) locates cheap parking and available spaces at major car parks.
+Awesome Apps: To navigate your way through Singapore’s streets, download Waze.
+Aside from maps and directions, it connects to other drivers who alert you of roadblocks and accidents.
+Need to pay for parking at coupon parking car parks?
+Check out Parking.SG.

-Text: Candy Lim; Additional Reporting: Sandhya Mahadevan + some text adapted from www.straitstimes.com / Photos: 123RF.com, From The Finder Annual Directory 2019
+Text: Candy Lim / Additional Reporting: Melodi Ghui + some text adapted from www.straitstimes.com / Photos: 123RF.com, From The Finder Annual Directory 2020

 More on The Finder: